Ace Hardware: Oceania

+Asia

+PT Ace Hardware brought the brand to Indonesia in 1995 and became a publicly traded company in 2007.
+By 2010, there were 39 stores in 18 cities.
+As of January 2023, there were 229 stores located in 56 cities throughout Indonesia.
+29 years passed, it was announced the Ace brand left the country on December 31, 2024 and eventually rebranded to Azko from January 1, 2025.

+Giant Ace SDN BHD brought Ace to Malaysia in 1996.
+By 2010, it had 10 stores in the Kuala Lumpur metropolitan area.
+Ace Hardware Malaysia currently has 22 branches nationwide as of January 1, 2022.

 Ace Hardware Philippines Inc was founded in 1997, opening its first branch in the Philippines at SM Southmall in Metro Manila.
 Currently, Ace Hardware has more than 100 branches all over the country.
 ACE Hardware is an affiliate of the SM Group of Companies.

-Ace Hardware Malaysia currently has 22 branches nationwide as of January 1, 2022.